coderYouAreEzekiel/ProjectManagementSystem/README.md

  `Purchase feature` - By purchasing, the item will remove in the storage.

 > ## CAUTION:
-> ## This project only serves as the achievement we gained throughout the learning journey, You can "FORK" this reposity to modify or change the code.
+> ## This project only serves as an achievement we gained throughout the learning journey, You can "FORK" this reposity to modify or change the code.